hughdevore/digital-art-manager/README.md

 Both the server and frontend directories can be tested by running `yarn test` within either directory.

-The test database can be accessed via:
-`psql postgres://user:pass@localhost:35432/db_test`

 ## Challenge
 1. Create a CRUD RESTful API for the Art, using Express and PostgreSQL Define an Art table for Postgres.
 An `Art` model should contain: name of the art, artist, description, width, height, and date created

-Define HTTP endpoints for art, to allow:
+  - Define HTTP endpoints for art, to allow:
     - Create: create a new piece of art
       input: name, artist, description, width, height, and date create
       output: the newly created art object
     - Read: read a piece of art
       input: id
       output: art object
     - Update: update a piece of art's name or description
       input: id, name, description
       output: updated art object
     - Delete: delete a piece of art
       input: id

 2. Create a React front end to consume the API

-(Style/Design does not matter at all, feel free to use minimal or no CSS)
+  - Style/Design does not matter at all, feel free to use minimal or no CSS

-This front end should consume each API event you created
+  - This front end should consume each API event you created
     - Create: create a button which sends random data for each required field, or use a form for user inputed data, whichever is easier/quicker for you
     - Read: display a list of all current pieces of art (anyway you want)
     - Update: allow the user to update an item in the list's title or description
     - Delete: allow the user to delete an item in the list

-_Note: While the Express app and React app are already bootstrapped for you, and exposed via port 3000 and 3100, remember you still need to connect the React app to the Express app.
-Feel free to use "proxy",

 3. Write tests using a Javascript test framework of your choice to validate the API events Write tests for each CRUD event you've written, that show they work as expected.